-There exists two main types of solar panel in Ireland; solar thermal and solar photovoltaic (PV).
+There are two main types of solar panel in Ireland; solar thermal and solar photovoltaic (PV).

 Although we don't receive much sun, Ireland can still benefit from solar power.
 It does not need to be sunny to generate power!